Arithmetic routines for native R matrices and big.matrix objects

 ).

-The package may also be build with user-supplied external BLAS and LAPACK libraries, in either 32- or 64-bit varieties.
-This is an advanced topic that requires additional Makevars modification, and may include adjustment of the low-level calling syntax depending on the library used.
+The package may also be built with user-supplied external BLAS and LAPACK libraries, in either 32- or 64-bit varieties.
+This is an advanced topic that requires additional Makevars

 Feel free to contact us for help installing and running the package.